-Do Away with PMI/MIP By Refinancing.
+Do Away with Private Mortgage Insurance in Downey CA By Refinancing.
 Give Me A Call Today!

 The Homeowners Protection Act of 1998 established rules for automatic termination and borrower cancellation of Private Mortgage Insurance (PMI) for home mortgages.
 These protections apply to certain home mortgages signed on or after July 29, 1999 for the home purchase, initial construction, or refinance of a single-family home.
 It does not apply to government-insured FHA or VA loans, or to loans with lender-paid PMI.